 The CARTO Spatial Extension for BigQuery is composed of a set of UDFs and Stored Procedures to unlock Spatial Analytics.
 It is organized in a set of modules based on the functionality they offer.
-There are two types of modules: core modules, that are open source and free to use for anyone with a BigQuery account, and advanced modules, only available to CARTO account holders.
+There are two types of modules: core modules, that are open source and free to use for anyone with a BigQuery account, and advanced modules, only available with a CARTO account.

 Visit the SQL Reference to see the full list of available modules.
 If you already have a CARTO account, please keep reading to learn how you can access the advanced modules.

 Accessing advanced modules

 To use the CARTO Spatial Extension, it requires to be activated for your account.
 For that, you will need:

 - A CARTO account.
 Go to your organization’s sign-up page at your-organization.carto.com/signup, or directly to carto.com/signup to create an individual account.

 - A Google Cloud Platform account.
 For more information about how to get one here.

 Access to the Spatial Extension for BigQuery is granted to every CARTO account when adding a new connection to BigQuery.

 Some of the extension’s capabilities are leveraged directly as SQL queries from the BigQuery console.
 To enable this, we’ll grant access to the extension’s functions and procedures in BigQuery using the email address associated with your CARTO account.

 CARTO connects to BigQuery and runs some queries for actions such as listing projects, datasets and tables or publishing maps on the web.
 This connection can be established using your GCP account via OAuth authentication or using a Google Cloud service account.